Last updated on May 13th, 2020 at 09:50 am

 Investment into a company via an advance subscription agreement (“ASA”) is a form of equity investment, rather than a debt investment, because the monies being invested cannot be repaid to the investor as cash.
 The ASA constitutes an agreement that while the subscription monies are paid at the outset, the shares relating to the investment will be calculated and issued at some point in the future.
 An investment via an ASA can be made SEIS/EIS compliant due to the fact that i) the investor’s funds are at risk from the outset and ii) the investor cannot demand the return of their investment because the money paid must be converted into shares in the company.

 An SEIS/EIS compliant advance subscription agreement template can be downloaded at our shop.
+If you are otherwise raising money in the usual way, then a normal subscription agreement can also be purchased here.

 Why use an advance subscription agreement?